ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 :   (plain-text integer between 0 and 100, inclusive; OPTIONAL;
     default is 100).
-For the RFC5322.From domain to which the DMARC record applies, the "pct" tag is the percentage of messages producing a DMARC result of 'fail' to which the Domain Owner wishes its preferred handling policy be applied.
+For the RFC5322.From domain to which the DMARC record applies, the "pct" tag is the percentage of messages producing a DMARC result of "fail" to which the Domain Owner wishes its preferred handling policy be applied.
 However, this MUST NOT be applied to the DMARC-generated reports, all of which must be sent and received unhindered.